cxfunkyman/React-Game-Hub/Readme.md

     23.1- on useGames.ts add
         23.1.1- const [isLoading, setIsLoading] = useState(false);

-    23.2- in the useEffect in the response add new statement before the apiClinet setIsLoading to true and in .then and .catch to false
+    23.2- in the useEffect in the response add new statement before the apiClient setIsLoading to true and in .then and .catch to false

         23.2.1- setIsLoading(true);
                 apiClient